I. Purpose

 - Notwithstanding any of the above, withdrawal from the day school program due to truancy shall not preclude the student from participating in:

-- Evening Virtual Program (EVP);
+- Evening Program;

 - Summer School;